lnunno/android-music-app/doc/paper_prototype_study/README.md

 # **Part 3** (revision)
 # User 1
+* 21, Male.
+* Used some music software in the past
+* Moderate Android User

 ## Comments from user 1
+Splash page is boring doesn't remind me of music.
+Search works ok.

 # User 2
+* 29, Female.
+* iOS user
+* Uses Pandora

 ## Comments from user 2
+Likes that you can find out information on artists.
+Searching works pretty well.
+Really likes the top artists.
+Likes the pictures next to the artists.
+More graphics would be nice.

 # User 3
+* 65, Male.
+* Flip phone user
+* Uses the radio for music
+* Used to browsing websites.

 ## Comments from user 3
+Thinks the splash page needs more information about what the app's about.
+Likes the navbar.
+Color is nice.
+Dropdown is neat.

+Search bar is too tiny, hard to read with old eyes, needs a way to make bigger.
+Likes the artist information, although the information for artists they like isn't always up to date, the photos aren't the best.